Skip to content

 it means that jsPath must identify at least three nodes for the action to be applied.

-• jsPath is either a single JSONPath expression or an array of JSONPath expressions that, in combination with jsPathAction (except for the case when also jsPathAction is a full JSONPath expression), determines the nodes to which the action must be applied.
+• jsPath is either a single JSONPath expression or an array of JSONPath expressions that, in combination with jsPathAction (except when also jsPathAction is a full JSONPath expression), determines the nodes to which the action must be applied.
 The elements of the jsPath parameters are evaluated in couples:

 • A boolean that is a flag necessary for the application of the action.
 If true, the action is performed to the nodes selected by the JSONPath expression.